Backlund Transformations for Darboux Integrable Differential Systems

-$H_\diag = G_\diag$, the projection map $\bfp_2$ is the identity and the Vessot group for $(\CalK_1 + \CalK_2)/L$ is the identity group.
-As an integrable extension , the integral manifolds of $\CalI = (\CalK_1 + \CalK_2)/G_\diag$ are obtained directly from integral manifolds of $(\CalK_1+\CalK_2)/L.$by solving ODE. {\it This simple remark effectively describes the entire classical integration method of Darboux integrable equations. } \end{Remark}
+$H_\diag = G_\diag$, the projection map $\bfp_2$ is the identity and the Vessiot group for $(\CalK_1 + \CalK_2)/L$ is the identity group.
+As an integrable extension, the integral manifolds of $\CalI = (\CalK_1 + \CalK_2)/G_\diag$ are obtained directly from integral manifolds of $(\CalK_1+\CalK_2)/L$ by solving ODE. {\it This simple remark effectively describes the entire classical integration method of Darboux integrable equations.} See also \cite{anderson-fels:2013a}. \end{Remark}